This fact sheet gives information on a range of common enquiries we receive from pre-registration trainee pharmacists.

 The training year

-The GPhC suggests that any trainees experiencing problems with their training programme should initially speak to their pre-registration tutor or preregistration manager (if different).
+The GPhC suggests that any trainees experiencing problems with their training programme should initially speak to their supervisor or foundation trainee manager (if different).
 There may also be regional training leads or teacher practitioners who are able to help.
-If the issue is still unresolved, trainees can contact the GPhC on 020 3365 3400 and ask to speak to the pre-registration section.
+If the issue is still unresolved, trainees can contact the GPhC on 020 3365 3400 and ask to speak to the foundation training section.
 Trainees who feel that the training arrangements being offered fall short of GPhC requirements can inform the GPhC formally by raising a concern through the GPhC website.

-Some trainees may have to deal with a change of tutor during their training year.
+Some trainees may have to deal with a change of supervisor during their training year.
 This could be for a variety of reasons, for example, ill health or maternity leave.
-Trainees who had a good relationship with their departing tutor may find this particularly upsetting.
-It is worth remembering that relationships take time to establish, and the new tutor will be finding their feet, just like you.
+Trainees who had a good relationship with their departing supervisor may find this particularly upsetting.
+It is worth remembering that relationships take time to establish, and the new supervisor will be finding their feet, just like you.

-For further information about changing tutors, see section 2.18 of the GPhC online pre-registration manual.
+For further information about changing supervisors, see GPhC online foundation information.
+Trainees who began their training prior to July 2021 should refer to the GPhC online pre-registration trainee manual.

-Every year a small number of pre-registration trainees will encounter problems with their tutor.
+Every year a small number of foundation trainees will encounter problems with their supervisor.
 These can range from personal problems to issues relating to employment law.
 Whatever the problem, it is best to seek advice at the earliest possible opportunity.
 At some point in our working lives, we might need to deal with people whom we just do not like or are simply unable to get along with.
-If trainees find that they are clashing with their tutor on a personal level, in the first instance it could be best to try to talk to the tutor.
-Whilst it may be difficult to approach a tutor, managing and resolving problems is a useful skill for all trainees to develop as their careers progress.
+If trainees find that they are clashing with their supervisor on a personal level, in the first instance it could be best to try to talk to the supervisor.
+Whilst it may be difficult to approach a supervisor, managing and resolving problems is a useful skill for all trainees to develop as their careers progress.
 Also, the GPhC expects trainees to demonstrate as one of their competencies the ability to handle conflict effectively.
-For further information, see section 2.22 of the GPhC online pre-registration manual.
+For further information, see the GPhC online foundation training guidance.

-If the problems with a tutor go beyond a simple personality clash, for example, if a trainee is being bullied, they may find it difficult to approach their tutor.
+If the problems with a supervisor go beyond a simple personality clash, for example, if a trainee is being bullied, they may find it difficult to approach their supervisor.
 In these instances trainees could try any of the following:-

 - enlist the help of a colleague to mediate